Pallitic/Icecrown-DBM/README.md

 # Icecrown-DBM
-This DBM is Heavily copied from https://pastebin.com/raw/r2jXfj5L.
+4/22/2021 update.
+Read below for more information

 - Voice cues
 - Range Radar (Turns yellow if out of range but still may get hit)
 - Disable cinematics
 - Auto combat log fix every 2seconds
-- Difficulty announce after doing /dbm pull
+- Difficulty announce with /dbm pull
-- Added new warnings and adjusted timers for Warmane-Icecrown realm.
+- Added new warnings and adjusted timers for Warmane(Icecrown specially)
 - Details phasing compability

 PS: All the features above can be disabled/reverted to the original dbm.

 PS2: TTS can be turned off in general options or in boss options for specific ones.

-PS3: There is no localization for added features.

 ----------------------------------------------------------------------
 ## Halion the twilight Destroyer: